-In Reception our topic for Autumn term is ‘Journeys’.
-We will be using The Three Little Pigs, The Gruffalo and Whatever Next! to help us understand and talk about journeys.
-We will also be using non-fiction texts.
+In Reception our topic for Summer term is ‘Growing’.
+We will be using The Very Hungry Caterpillar and The Enormous Turnip to help us with our Literacy.
+We will also be using non-fiction texts to learn about minibeasts.

 Early Reading in Reception

 We will have daily story time sessions where the children will have the opportunity to listen to a story to support their own reading for pleasure.

 You are also welcome to choose a book from our school library box for you to share together at home, the children get very excited about choosing their own book!

 We will have daily guided reading sessions where we will link some of the VIPERS reading skills into these sessions to support the children's understanding and vocabulary development.
 You will find more information on VIPERS in your child's Home School Learning Journey.